Appendices

 4. If the Training Director and Supervisor(s) determine that the alleged behavior in the complaint, if substantiated, would constitute a serious violation, the Training Director will inform the staff member who initially brought the complaint.

-2. Notification Procedures
+D. Notification Procedures

-1. the Training Director is aware of and concerned with the behavior,
+1. The Training Director is aware of and concerned with the behavior,

-1. a description of the intern's unsatisfactory performance;
+1. a description of the intern 's unsatisfactory performance;

 2. actions needed by the intern to correct the unsatisfactory behavior;